Note

 In the absence of any specific information to the contrary, we assume that for a process in which one precursor is converted through one or more steps to a product, if the conversion pathway proceeds at a normal rate, then the Z value of the precursor should be proportional to the Z value of the product.
 Note that if Z(precursor) > Z(product), it may imply either an abnormally active subsequent step is siphoning off the product or the conversion is impaired.
 For example, in the thyroid pathway, Z(T4) should equal Z(T3) and also equal Z(rT3) in the case of "normal rate of conversion."

-In the absence of any specific information to the contrary, we assume that if a process in which a control substance causes the production of a product proceeds at a normal rate, the Z value of the control substance should be equal to the Z value of the product.
-For example, in the thyroid pathway, Z(TSH) should equal Z(T4).
+In the absence of any specific information to the contrary, we assume that if a product exerts a negative feedback loop that suppresses the production of a control substance, the Z(control) should be inversely proportional to the Z(product).
+This is in the case of Z(TSH) and Z(T4).

 Applications